sampsyo/approxbib/approxbib.md

 Approximation Techniques
 ========================

+This section enumerates *techniques* for implementing approximation.
+There are three main categories: approximation in *computer architecture* (i.e., computation and storage hardware), approximation in *software* via program transformation, and approximation elsewhere (e.g., networks).

 In Architecture
 ---------------

-Hardware techniques for approximation can lead to gains in energy, performance, manufacturing yield, or verification complexity.
-We categorize hardware-based approximation strategies according to the hardware component they affect: computational units, memories, or entire system architectures.
+This section deals with hardware-oriented approximation techniques.
+We
+categorize according to the
+hardware component they affect.

 ### Functional Units